 These are ATmega328P microcontroller ICs in the 28-pin DIP package as used on the Arduino Uno.
-They have the Uno bootloader pre-loaded to make it easy to get up and running.
-These are perfect for repairing damaged chips on Uno boards or for building a DIY project based on the Uno.
+They have the Uno bootloader pre-loaded to make it easy to get up and running and we even throw on a pinout label for easier wiring on DIY projects.
+They can also be used to repair damaged chips on existing Uno boards.

 KEY FEATURES OF ATmega328P IC: